Sponsored By

 At a Glance

 Chris Sawyer's Transport Tycoon may live again, as Atari has purchased the property for an undisclosed fee.
-As part of that deal, Atari said it will "potentially develop new titles or content," and look at growing physical and digital distribution for the original simulation title.
+As part of the deal, Atari said it will "potentially develop new titles or content" and look at expanding physical and digital distribution for the original simulation title.

 Atari is still in its comeback era

 Transport Tycoon marks Atari's newest purchase in what's been an acquisition-heavy time for the publisher.
-Earlier this this year, it bought Infogrames and some of its IP, namely the Surgeon Simulator and Totally Reliable Delivery Service properties.
+Earlier this year, it bought Intellivision's brand and extensive game catalog.
+It also revived the Infogrames publishing label and acquired Surgeon Simulator and Totally Reliable Delivery Service.

 Last year, its acquisitions included Nightdive Studios, the AtariAge historian website, and preservation studio Digital Eclipse.
 This past September, Rosen expressed his aim to turn Atari into a company that leads from the front instead of being a "fast follower."